Central values of additive twists of Maa{\ss} forms $L$-functions

 In the special case where $\phi$ is a Hecke--Maa{\ss} form and~$\Gamma = \Gamma_0(N)$ is a congruence group, the additive twists $L_\phi(x)$ are connected to the central values of the twisted $L$-functions $L(\phi,\chi,1/2)$ using orthogonality of characters (known as the Birch--Stevens formula) alluded to above.
 Here

-and elsewhere by meromorphic continuation, where $\chi$ is a Dirichlet character and $\lambda_\phi(n) = a(n)\sqrt{n}$ denotes the $n$-th Hecke eigenvalue of $\phi$.
+and elsewhere by meromorphic continuation, where $\chi$ is a Dirichlet character and $\lambda_\phi(n) = a(n)\sqrt{n}$ denotes the $n$-th Hecke eigenvalue of $\phi$ (we reserve the notation~$\lambda_\phi(n)$ to cases when~$\phi$ is a Hecke eigenform).
 Using this connection we get a number of applications to twisted $L$-functions of Theorems~\ref{thm:intro-reg} and \ref{thm:intro-growth}